tigasgon1999/Learning-JavaScript/README.md

 # Learning-JavaScript
-Following the Coding Train tutorials
+### Following the Coding Train tutorials
+Learning JavaScript so I can easily learn from his book (Nature of Code) aftewards.